Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Background

+Most modern agentic workloads follow the \emph{ReAct}-agent loop~\cite{yao2022react}, alternating between a reasoning step where the LLM interprets context and outputs thoughts, and an action step where it invokes external tools.
+This paradigm has become the de facto standard: coding agents such as Claude Code~\cite{claude_code_2025} and Cursor~\cite{cursor_agents_2025} adopt it for its clarity and performance, frameworks like LangChain~\cite{langchain_react_agents2025} and LangGraph~\cite{langgraph_state_machines2025} make the pattern broadly accessible, and recent open-weight models including GPT-OSS~\cite{agarwal2025gpt} and Kimi-K2~\cite{kimi-k2-blog} bake tool-call ability directly into the base model.

-Most modern agentic workloads follow the paradigm of the \emph{ReAct}-agent loop~\cite{yao2022react}, alternating between a reasoning step where LLM tries to understand contexts and output thoughts, and perform external actions via tool calls.
-An emerging trend is that many agentic applications and evaluation suites scale this loop into \emph{long-horizon, multi-turn} iterations, repeatedly interleaving thought, tool call and context update across dozens (or even hundreds) of turns, e.g. the $\tau$‑bench benchmark for tool-agent-user interaction~\cite{yao2024tau}, the MINT benchmark for multi-turn tool-augmented interaction~\cite{wang2023mint}, and AgentBench for evaluating LLMs in multi-turn, open-ended decision-making and tool-use scenarios~\cite{liu2023agentbench}.
+An important trend is that agentic applications increasingly scale this loop into \emph{long-horizon, multi-turn} iterations, repeatedly interleaving thought, tool call, and context update across dozens or even hundreds of turns.
+This is reflected in recent benchmarks such as $\tau$-bench for tool-agent-user interaction~\cite{yao2024tau}, MINT for multi-turn tool-augmented interaction~\cite{wang2023mint}, and AgentBench for multi-turn decision-making and tool-use scenarios~\cite{liu2023agentbench}.

-This interleaved reasoning and tool-call paradigm features a few unique advantages in the context of agentic workloads.
-Toolformer~\cite{schick2023toolformer} shows that models can learn when and how to call APIs and incorporate results.
-Self-Ask with Search~\cite{press2022measuring} let the model raise sub-questions and consult the web, boosting multi-hop accuracy.
-Gorilla~\cite{patil2024gorilla} trains models to select and populate API calls, outperforming baselines on API selection/arguments, adapting to doc changes at test time, and reducing API hallucinations.

-With these advantages, ReAct framework has gradually become the de facto standard of agentic workloads.
-OpenAI~\cite{openai_function_calling2025} and Google Gemini~\cite{google_gemini_function_calling2025} provide function-calling APIs that let models choose tools and emit structured arguments.
-Frameworks such as LangChain and LangGraph implement ReAct-style agents and graph-based state machines for explicit state to build ReAct style agents~\cite{langchain_react_agents2025,langgraph_state_machines2025}.
-The most recent GPT-OSS models released by OpenAI~\cite{agarwal2025gpt} takes things further, where it bakes the tool call ability into the base model, and allows for ReAct-style tool calls inside the reasoning chain.